Skip to main content Skip to secondary navigation

 Read the question wording.

-Additionally, when presented to respondents as a “cap and dividend” policy, where the revenue generated by selling the permits to companies is returned to all Americans in the form of a dividend, 65% of respondents favored this policy in 2013, 62% favored it in 2015, and 61% favored it in 2020.
+Additionally, when presented to respondents as a “cap and dividend” policy, where the revenue generated by selling the permits to companies is returned to all Americans in the form of a dividend, 65% of respondents favored this policy in 2013, 62% favored it in 2015, 63% favored it in 2020, and 52% favored it in 2024.

 Read the question wording.